ingjefreypadilla/serviceBonus/README.md

 - Add a REST API (FastAPI) or GUI interface.
 - Package as a Python library with `pip install`.
 - Improving all business logic

----

-## ⚙️ Dependencies
-This application was developed using Python version 3.9.

-## Metadata
-/docs: This directory contains an ADR to validate each technical decision.